thomas-maurice/soapbox-docker/README.md

 ## Build the image

-`docker build -t pleroma .`
+`docker build -t mauricethomas/soapbox-docker .`

 ## Get the image from dockerhub

 ```
 docker pull mauricethomas/soapbox-docker
-docker tag mauricethomas/soapbox-docker pleroma
 ```

 ## Generate a config file

-Run the image `docker run -it pleroma bash`, and create a new config file `mix pleroma.instance gen`.
+Run the image `docker run -it mauricethomas/soapbox-docker bash`, and create a new config file `mix pleroma.instance gen`.
 Then copy the `/opt/pleroma/config/generated_config.exs` and save it outside the image as `prod.secret.exs`, you will need this to start yout instance.

 ## Prepare the database